libra-china-org/Whitepaper/phala-network.md

 1. Before the genesis block, the Genesis Node runs `pRuntime.Bootstrap` to generate a key pair as the identity of the node, and a symmetric key, namely Genesis Identity $I_g(pk_g, sk_g)$ and Genesis Key $k_g$.
 The runtime reveals $pk_g$ but keeps $sk_g$ and $k_g$ privately.
 2. Start the blockchain with $pk_g$.
 In this stage $pk_g$ is published in the genesis block and is used for other worker nodes to establish secure channels to the Genesis Node. $k_g$ is kept inside the Genesis Node and is used to store secrets necessary to run the network on the blockchain.
 A list of the initial Phala token distribution is hard-coded in the genesis block.
 3. The blockchain is at pre-launch phase after the genesis block.
-Governance module is enabled but other modules including Confidential Contract are still disabled until the Gatekeepers are elected.
+Governance module is enabled but other modules including confidential contract are still disabled until the Gatekeepers are elected.
 4. Worker Nodes who want to participate in Gatekeeper election can follow the **Worker Node Registration** scheme to register their identities on the blockchain.
 Then $n_{gk}$ (a chain parameter between tens to hundreds) Gatekeepers will be elected during the pre-launch phase.
 This can be done via an on-chain Polkadot-style NPoS validator election (see Appendix II for details).
 5. When the election is finished, the Gatekeepers send a request to the Genesis Node for $k_g$ through a TLS connection.
 The Genesis Node only answers the requests from the selected Gatekeeper.
 6. The Genesis Node retires and self destroys when all the Gatekeepers are ready.